chapeupreto/andygrunwald.github.io/content/post/typo3-analytics-release-of-version-v0.1.0.md

 * Added a changelog
 * [Consumer Download\\HTTP] Added error check for rename operation
-* [Consumer Analysis\\PHPLoc] Parse output directly without writing a xml file to disk
+* [Consumer Analysis\\PHPLoc] Parse output directly without writing an XML file to disk
-* [Consumer Analysis\\CVSAnaly] Moved cvsanaly settings to seperate config file
+* [Consumer Analysis\\CVSAnaly] Moved cvsanaly settings to separate config file
 * [Consumer] Centralized context generation for logging
-* [Consumer Analysis\\CVSAnaly] Set writable path
+* [Consumer Analysis\\CVSAnaly] Set a writable path
 * Added (useful) information to composer.json about the project
-* [Consumer] Adjusted all consumer to use the new symfony/process component
+* [Consumer] Adjusted all consumer to use the new Symfony/process component
-* Added symfony/process component and created a ProcessFactory
+* Added Symfony/process component and created a ProcessFactory
 * Updated monolog from 1.7.0 to 1.8.0 and updated various dependencies
 * Removed sudo-usage of system calls
 * Changes auto_delete default option for queues to false
 * [Logging] No new line after every log entry.
 One line per log entry
 * [Consumer] Adjusted all consumer to use the new structure of DLX
 * [Consumer] Added a method to reject a message and reworked consumer to reject messages
-* [Consumer / Producer] Added support for dead lettering of RabbitMQ and reworked setup of queues and exchanges
+* [Consumer / Producer] Added support for the dead lettering of RabbitMQ and reworked setup of queues and exchanges
 * [Consumer Analysis\\GithubLinguist] Fixed fatal error during logging
 * Added a bunch of comments with message formats to every consumer
 * Added class comments to all Commands